School of Architecture

 N 51° 30' 5.15'', E 51° 30' 5.15''

-In 2011/12 the RCA opened an entirely new School of Architecture, as one of the six Schools within the College.
-Led by a newly appointed Dean, Professor Alex de Rijke, the School of Architecture offers a unique depth of study into the global, cultural context of modern sustainable materials and manufacturing processes, as a remit and broad parameter for creative design and research.
-The new RCA School of Architecture is set to become the postgraduate school which defines architecture as ‘Useful Art’.
+The School of Architecture; one of four Schools within the College is led by the Dean, Dr Adrian Lahoud, the School of Architecture offers a unique depth of study into the global, cultural context of modern sustainable materials and manufacturing processes, as a remit and broad parameter for creative design and research.

 Students benefit from the support of professional practitioners and from industry-funded projects that may lead to production.
 Individual students are assisted with bursaries and prizes related to their activities as well as sponsored internships, work placements and research projects.
 Student work is frequently exhibited at the RCA and in prestigious museums and galleries in London and abroad.